99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Can use identity providers / Cognito to exchange credentials for temporary credentials with roles, and can do operations only on data they own

 Enabling DynamoDB Streams on the table allows you to capture and process changes (inserts, updates, deletes) to the table in real-time
+StreamEnabled — Specifies whether a stream is enabled (true) or disabled (false) for the table.
+StreamViewType — Specifies the information that will be written to the stream whenever data in the table is modified:
+- KEYS_ONLY — Only the key attributes of the modified item.
+- NEW_IMAGE — The entire item, as it appears after it was modified.
+- OLD_IMAGE — The entire item, as it appeared before it was modified.
+- NEW_AND_OLD_IMAGES — Both the new and the old images of the item

 # API Gateway
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/e272307f-1bfe-4156-8f98-dbba2b4c4cd8">